Benchmark of quantum-inspired heuristic solvers for quadratic unconstrained binary optimization: Results

 \subsection{MQLib instances}

 First, we present the results for a 5-min experiment of the instances from the MQLib repository.
 For HSS and SBM, the execution time was set to 5 min.
 For DA, \texttt{number\_replicas} was set to $128$ and \texttt{number\_iterations} was adjusted for each instance so that the deviation of execution time in 5 min was within 20 s.
 Concerning SA, \texttt{num\_sweeps} was adjusted for each instance such that the execution time was 5 min.

-Table \ref{tabel:win} shows the number of wins for each solver; this number was counted when the solver obtained the best solution.
+{Figure \ref{fig:mqlib}} shows the number of wins for each solver; this number was counted when the solver obtained the best solution.
 If there was more than one solver with the best solution, the number of wins was counted for all of them.
 The total result for all classes was that HHS won most of the problems (22), followed by DA (20), SBM (16), and SA (7).
 The results for each class classified by size show that HSS won the most for the small class, while DA won the most for the medium and large classes.
 The results for each class classified by edge density show that, for Sparse class, HSS won the most, for Medium class, DA won the most, and HSS and DA won the most.
 The number of wins of SA was only 2 at most, and most of the time, it was 0 or 1 for each of the nine classes.
-Tables \ref{tabel:cost0}-\ref{tabel:cost8} show the value of the cost function obtained by each solver for each instance; this value is the ratio of the best value found in this experiment.
-For almost all instances, the solutions by HSS and SBM were in agreement by more than three orders of magnitude with the best solution found in this experiment.
-The solutions by DA tended to have larger differences from the best solution compared to other solvers.
-The lowest values of the cost function found in this benchmarking are listed in Table \ref{tabel:cost_full}.